NickRoss/2025-Data-24100/class_notes/15_testing_part_2.md

 ## Sequential Tests and pytest-order

 - When writing tests that depend on each other (such as the sequential v3 API tests), we need to ensure they run in a specific order.
-- By default, pytest does not guarantee execution order, so we use the `pytest-order` plugin.
+- By default, pytest does not guarantee execution order, so we use the `pytest-order` plugin (the third testing package mentioned in Requirements.txt above).
 - Install it via `uv`: `uv add pytest-order`
 - Use the `@pytest.mark.order(n)` decorator on test functions to specify execution order: